ietf-wg-cellar/matroska-specification/notes.md

 # Cluster Blocks

-Frames using references **SHOULD** be stored in "coding order" (i.e., the references first, and then the frames referencing them).
+Frames using references **SHOULD** be stored in "coding order" (i.e., the references first and then the frames referencing them).
 A consequence is that timestamps might not be consecutive.
-However, a frame with a past timestamp **MUST** reference a frame already known; otherwise it is considered bad/void.
+However, a frame with a past timestamp **MUST** reference a frame already known; otherwise, it is considered bad/void.

 Matroska has two similar ways to store frames in a block: